SC-Networks/evalanche-soap-api-connector/docs/form.md

 ): ResourceInformation[]
 ```

-Moves a form to a folder
+Move a form to a folder

 ```